search

 ◦ Keynote speaker on conference calls.

-◦ Evaluations and mentorship on Video study
+◦ Evaluations and mentorship for 15 hours

-◦ On-line downloads to music and support materials
+◦ Online downloads to music and support materials

 Any harp can be used in your practice of becoming a Certified Therapeutic Harp Practitioner.
-The larger harps have a bass resonance that the smaller harps lack.
+The larger harps have a bass resonance that smaller harps lack.
 However, the portability of smaller therapy harps make them much more convenient in a room and ideal for interactive work with the patient or their family members.
 Most of our graduates find that a professional quality therapy harp is an investment that pays off in their daily work at facilities.

 Are all my instructors and mentors truly experienced in the field?
 Are they the best in their field?
 Can I read their CVs/resumés?

 Yes, all mentors are graduates of the program and have been carefully selected for their ability to effectively teach and impart the knowledge that you will be gaining through this program.
-You can find CVs and resumes of the instructors under the instructor page and you will receive information from your Mentor on their background.

-What is the difference between the instructor, the mentor, the supervisor and the SKYPE teacher?
+What is the difference between “instructor,” “mentor,” “site supervisor” and the “SKYPE teacher?”

 top